Basic Information:

 Teardown Photos

 The plastic dome is glued with some compound to the aluminum base.
 I had to heat it up with a heat gun, and the dome came off pretty easily.
 Unfortunately the LED board is glued with another compound that was not so easy to remove.
-I user the Force and a screwdriver, but this all is not necessary (see below).
+I used the Force and a screwdriver, but this is not necessary (see below).

 Pin definition

-So all four RGBW LED strips are driven by PWM pins of WB2L.
-After some permutations I found that
+So, all four RGBW LED strips are driven by PWM pins of WB2L.
+After some permutations, I found that

 P6 -> PWM0